nyamage/hknife/README.md

 It's a client http library and inspired by sinatra.
 Focus on simpler and understand easily what request will be send from the code.
-Notice it's super alpha quality and stability of interface.
+Notice it's super alpha quality.

 # How to use